A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

 \subsection{Scalar boson mass}

-As with the $W$ and $Z$ bosons and the gluon, some higher-order corrections to gluon mass are computed here.
-However, for purposes of this paper it suffices to evaluate only the $\ILO{\alpha}$ loop terms and ignore the coupling with the QL scalar boson field as this is not relevant to the numerical results presented at the level of precision employed in this paper.
+As with the $W$ and $Z$ bosons and the gluon, some higher-order corrections to the scalar boson mass are computed here.
+Recall from \cref{ch:boson} that there are two leading terms in the scalar boson mass interaction, as shown in \fref{fig:scalbosoncoremassfig}(i) and~(ii), and that these carry relative weights of $[1-2/(3N_0)+1/(3{N_0}^2)]$ and $1/(2\pi)$ respectively.

-For convenience, as in \rcite{pfeifer2020_R18} the subleading term in the scalar boson mass interaction [\fref{fig:scalbosoncoremassfig}(ii), l.h.s.] will be rewritten as a correction to the leading term [\fref{fig:scalbosoncoremassfig}(i)], associated with a factor of $(2\pi)^{-1}$.